i05nagai/memorandum/language/english_speaking.md

 * Her expression showed us that she was not pleased with the present
 * Urgent business kept me from coming yesterday
 * What Made you think that he could defeat that wrestler?
-* delay
-    * Long delays are expected on the motorways
-    * The opening of this section of the road is delayed until September
-    * Our meeting was delayed for ten minutes
-    * Big companies often delay paying their bills
 * subsequent
     * happening after something else
     * The book discusses his illness and subsequent resignation from politics